Welcome to Volume 9 of Executed to Suppress His Message.

 6 —The Most Evil Relative?

-All around the world, Christians observe customs that condemn Judas as the most evil person whom has ever lived.
+All around the world, Christians observe customs that condemn Judas as the most evil person that has ever lived.
 In Latin America, Easter is celebrated by burning an effigy of Judas as punishment for his betrayal of Christ.
 And in the town of Ermioni, Greece, Christians observe Easter by burning a Judas effigy at sea.
 While in Mexico, effigies of Judas are subjected to hanging, flogging, and are even exploded with fireworks.

 Most Christian scholars agree that Judas was a Jew, being a distant relative of the ancient biblical Judah.
 They do this for the following reasons: